Skip to main content

 This network security tip is one we can’t stress to you enough.
 And the best thing about it?
 It’s so simple to do!

 Also, make sure not to use personal passwords as your business passwords.
-The more unique and different you make your passwords, the harder it’ll be for hackers to get into your accounts and your network.
+The more unique and different you make your passwords, the harder it’ll be for hackers to get into your accounts and network.

-There are many tools available today to help you manage your growing password list.
-For example, LastPass is a tool that not only protects your master password list, but manages it on all your devices (phones, tablets, PCs, Macs, etc.) but makes it very easy to create and all you have to remember is your master password.
-For more information go to LastPass.com.
+For example, LastPass is a tool that not only protects your master password list but manages it on all your devices (phones, tablets, PCs, Macs, etc.) and makes it very easy to create all you have to remember is your master password.

 7. The Enemy Within

-Something you should not ignore: your employees are a security risk too.
+Something you should not ignore: your employees are a security risk, too.
 Even though it may be accidental, a lot of data loss comes from internal sources of your company.

 8. USB Ports

-Be aware of the dangers of any device you plug into your computer, not just a USB stick and establish a company-wide policy for using a USB device.
+Be aware of the dangers of any device you plug into your computer, not just a USB stick, and establish a company-wide policy for using a USB device.
 Check with an IT technology consultant about the latest network monitoring tools for USB ports.

 9. Get Physical

-In our opinion, the more security you have in place, the better.
+We believe the more security you have in place, the better.
 You really can’t go wrong with “too much” security.
 Just make sure that your security protocols and tools restrict you or your staff from doing business.

 10. There's No Such Thing as 100% Security